New Summer Guidelines (Updated July 18)

 We continue to collect food on an ongoing basis.
 The food bin is located in the back of the church, with donations given to the Sayville Food Pantry.
 More people are hungry than ever before, so please give generously to your community!

-The Sayville Food Pantry is open from 9:30-12 Tuesday-Friday, seeing clients on an appointment basis.
+The Sayville Food Pantry is open from 9:30-12 Tuesday-Thursday.
 In addition to food, they also have a limited amount of funds available for anyone who may need monetary assistance.
 The pantry is located at 47 Gillette Avenue in Sayville.
-They are accepting food donations as well as gas and supermarket gift cards, which can be dropped off during operating hours; just knock on the door.
+They are accepting food donations as well as gas and supermarket gift cards.

 Looking for help of any kind (information, health screening and more?).

 Here’s a constantly updated list of community resources.